What to Actually Pack for Fantastic Hiking in Europe Now

 In fact, in many parts of Europe, dispersed camping is illegal, though many hard-core hikers say that these laws are lax and rarely enforced.

-What does that mean for your packing list?
+What does all this mean for your packing list

 Footwear to Pack for Hiking in Europe